 Types of Treatments

 The Hazelden Betty Ford Foundation recommends using a multifaceted approach to treat substance use disorder.
 It’s important to work with a team of certified counselors, licensed psychologists and psychiatrists, medical personnel, and wellness, recreational and spiritual specialists, as well as the patient’s family, to create an individualized assessment and treatment plan.
-Examples of multidisciplinary approaches are a dedication-assisted treatment with a Twelve-Step program and making a long-term recovery plan.
+Examples of multidisciplinary approaches are a dedication-assisted treatment with a 12-step program and making a long-term recovery plan.

 There are four critical components to recovering from opioid addiction.

 resources for youth

 resources for schools and communities

 Health Services/Technology Assessment Tests